senkuqq/stx_next_recruitment_task/README.md

 # Stx Next recruitment task

-Rest api for fetching and storing data about books from googleapis.com.
+Rest api for fetching and storing data about books from GoogleApi.

 Application is able to retrieve data from googleapi and then store it in database, that includes updating existing ones.
 To do that simply ```POST /api/v1/db/``` with body ```{"q":"your-query"}```